kenziebottoms/nss-front-02-sandwich/README.md

 ## Requirements

-:white_check_mark: Your project should have one HTML file that has:
+Your project should have one HTML file that has:

 * :white_check_mark: A section of options for each sandwich part
 * :white_check_mark: The ability to select multiple, or zero, choices for each section (such as turkey _and_ bacon, or "no meat")